virus2207/Movies-Database/README.md

 To get started, import the provided SQL dump file into your SQL Workbench and execute it as a regular script.

+## Movies Routes

+### GET /movies/serach

+This route retrieves a serach movie information in JSON format.

+### GET/movies/{imbid}

+This route retrieves a more detailed information of the movie by providing the imbid.
 ## User Profile Routes

 ### GET /user/{email}/profile